 The Anacostia River was historically flanked with nearly 2,500 acres of tidal wetlands.
 In the early 20th century, the natural shoreline wetlands along the Anacostia River were severely reduced and drained to provide better flood control, to eliminate areas where malaria-spreading mosquitoes bred (known as "malarial flats"), and to improve navigation by channeling and containing the river.
 The NPS has been working in collaboration with other stakeholders concerned about the health of the watershed to restore nearly 100 acres of tidal wetlands along the Anacostia River.
 Over the past decade, an increasing number of resident (non-migratory) Canada geese have been observed in the park.
-As a result of the growing resident Canada goose population, the tidal wetland restoration efforts within the park have been jeopardized by these grazing resident Canada geese.
+Park staff believed the growing resident Canada goose population was jeopardizing the tidal wetland restoration efforts within the park.
+Data collected on the effects of goose herbivory at Kingman Marsh from 2009-2011 support these observations.
+The study involved monitoring fenced (exclosed) plots and unfenced control plots to document the effects of Canada goose herbivory on vegetation in Kingman Marsh.
+The exclosed plots used elevated fencing to permit access by herbivores such as fish and turtles but exclude mature Canada geese, whereas Canada geese had full access to the unfenced control plots.
+An analysis of the data